Geochemistry Library and End-Member Mixing Analyses

 Based on that literature, the following constituent groups are being used in the analysis of groundwater and oil-field fluids for the regional groundwater monitoring:

-- A suite of dissolved hydrocarbons and other volatile organic compounds (VOCs) determining concentrations using the low-level detection methods.
+- A suite of dissolved hydrocarbons and other VOCs determining concentrations using the low-level detection methods.
 The VOCs include constituents that could be associated with well-stimulation, waste-injection activities, or naturally occurring hydrocarbon deposits;

 - Dissolved short-chain hydrocarbon gases (one to six carbons in a molecule), determining their concentrations, proportions, and isotopic ratios.
 These properties of short-chain hydrocarbons are diagnostic for determining the source of the gases, whether thermogenic (oil and gas sources) or biogenic (from microbial processes in aquifers), and in combination with other data can provide a means of identifying if hydrocarbon gases in groundwater are a result of leaking well casings;